-Low income customers of SMUD, or Sacramento Municipal Utility District, can receive discounts on their bills and may be able to receive financial assistance from local non-profit organizations and other agencies.
+Low income customers of SMUD, or Sacramento Municipal Utility District, can receive discounts on their bills and may be able to receive financial assistance.
+There are also payment plans from SMUD, free energy conservation measures and more.
+Find how to get grants, emergency assistance and other support from local non-profit organizations and other agencies below, as well as application numbers.
 The primary programs include California Alternative Rates for Energy as well as EAPR.
 Medical discounts may be provided too.

 The state mandates that all utility companies offer customers applications to the California Alternative Rates for Energy (CARE) program.
 Lower income Sacramento Municipal Utility District customers may receive a discount of around 20 percent on their monthly electric bills if they qualify.

 The state agency known as the California Public Utilities Commission oversees this regulation at the state level and will ensure that it is available to all residents.
 While various qualifications are in place, and can change over time, in general any assistance paid out will be based on your total gross annual household income as well as the number of persons living in your home.
 Income guidelines are in place as well, and SMUD customers who qualify for other public assistance such as CalFresh/SNAP (Food Stamps) or Medi-Cal will usually automatically be enrolled.

 The main resource from Sacramento Municipal Utility District/SMUD is the Energy Assistance Program Rate, or EAPR.
 This is another discount program, and it can provide low-income and working poor families and customers a discount of about 30 percent on monthly energy costs.

 If you are found to be qualified and can enroll, qualified customers that participate in EAPR program will be able to receive discounts of:

 - A $6.50 discount on monthly systems infrastructure fixed charge.